TeskaLabs/asab/docs/reference/pubsub/reference.md

 This sets the housekeeping time to 7:30 PM UTC and the time limit to 9:00 PM UTC.
 The time must be written in the format 'HH:MM'.
-Remind yourself that the time is set to UTC, so you should be careful when operating in a different timezone.
+Remember that the time is set to UTC, so be careful when operating in a different timezone.

 !!! note

 	If the computer is in a sleep state, housekeeping will not be performed.
-	Then, when the computer is reawakened again, it will check if it has exceeded the time limit.
+	Then, when the computer is reawakened, it will check if it has exceeded the time limit.
 	If not, then housekeeping will be published.
 If it has exceeded it, it simply informs the user and sets the housekeeping time for the next day.

 	Note that this only limits the time when the housekeeping can start.
 	If the housekeeping event triggers a procedure that takes a long time to finish, it will not be terminated when the time limit is reached.